Union Academy (Monroe, North Carolina)

 Union Academy is a K-12 public charter school in Monroe, North Carolina, USA.
 The school operates two facilities—the main building located at 675 N. M.L.K Blvd, and a Pre-K and Professional Development Center, located at 3282 Old Charlotte Hwy.
+Union Academy is the first and longest operating Charter school in Union County, North Carolina.

 The school was founded in 2000, and celebrated its 25th anniversary during the 24-25 school year.